In addition to traditional beef which is raised on forages plus home-grown grain, our farm raises grass fed beef too.

-Consistent and nutritious feeding year-round is key to the tenderness, marbling and terrific taste of our premium 100% grass-finished beef, but that’s not as easy as it sounds.
+Consistent and nutritious feeding year-round is key to the tenderness, marbling and terrific taste of our premium 100% grass-finished beef.
+But that’s not as easy as it sounds.
 Great pasture provides outstanding nutrition during the summer, but winter presents a challenge.
 Ordinary hay will maintain cattle during cold weather, but it won’t grow the kind of beef we stake our reputation on.
 That’s why we’ve developed a grass feeding program that delivers optimal nutrition to our cattle year-round, not just during the grazing season when the grass is green.
-Here’s how we do it:
+Here’s how we graze and winter-feed:

 While cattle are grazing, we’re busy making dry hay plus a special winter feed called “haylage”.
-We make it by harvesting our most nutritious, highest-protein hay fields, then packing the forage in an oxygen-free environment while it’s still partly moist.
-Haylage is the next best thing to summer grazing, and it’s our secret for producing a year-round supply of 100% grass-finished beef with enough fat and marbling for no less than 21 days of dry aging.
+We make it by harvesting our best hay stands early in the summer season when it is most nutrient dense, then packing the forage in an oxygen-free environment while it’s still partly moist.
+Haylage is the next best thing to summer grazing, and it’s our secret for producing a year-round supply of 100% grass-finished beef with enough fat and marbling for weeks of dry aging.
 That’s what makes Pure Island grass finished beef simply the best there is, and we do it without grains.

 Dry aging is to beef what careful cellaring is to fine wine.
-It’s the process of letting sides of our grass finished beef hang undisturbed in a refrigerated space for at least 21 days, allowing the natural enzymes to relax meat fibres while also enhancing beef flavour.
+It’s the process of letting sides of our grass finished beef hang undisturbed in a refrigerated space for weeks on end, allowing the natural enzymes to relax meat fibres while also enhancing beef flavour.